How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 - A safe area: If customers do not feel safe, they are not going to want to shop in your store.
 Check out MyLocalCrime, input your ZIP code, and see how your potential location measures up to surrounding areas.

-- Where your customers are: Setting up your store in the area where your key demographic or target market lives or works will attract customers.
+- Where your customers are: Setting up your store where your key demographic or target market lives or works will attract customers.
 You can use data from the US Census Bureau to look up general demographics for an area or city.
-You can also try determining the foot traffic of a specific location.
-And Claritas, a resource where you can input your ZIP code to find and segment the clientele in your specific area, can help you learn about location demographics.

 - Near other compatible businesses: Retail spaces such as restaurants, bookstores, and coffee shops go well together.
 Apparel stores work great near makeup and shoe stores, and pharmacies and medical offices work well together.
 This type of collaboration is a great fit for pop-up spaces.